nerik/generator-cartodb/README.md

 ```

 Answer the few questions asked by the CLI, then tada !
 You get a lightweight but complete dev environment (see below).
 Then, you can run the local web server :
 ```
-npm run dev
+npm start
 ```

 Features :